MHBalsmeier/GAME_archived/README.md

 The Global Atmospheric Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
-For the source terms, it makes use of the atmostracers library.
 For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (to be done).

 ## Overview

-(Advise: This section, as well as the whole model itself reflects my personal views on how numerical weather prediction and climate modeling should be done.
-It is not meant to insult anyone or degrade anyone's work.)

-The aim is to develop a next generation global atmospheric model with the following properties:
+It is known that the forecast skill of a NWP model depends much more on physics and data assimilation than on the dynamical core.
+With MPAS and FV3 for the global scale and WRF-ARW for the regional scale, efficient and capable dynamical cores exist.
+However, all global dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
+That is why the aim of this project is to develop a next generation global dynamical core with the following properties:

 * Stability.
 * At least second order accuracy -> this requires all individual schemes to be of at least second accuracy.